 Melvin Haukaas, a friend and past “hero” of Michl’s, is helping the cause by donating the proceeds he gets from “Windmels” and pinball machines, which he makes, towards Michl’s goal.
 Still, the fundraising effort is slow going.

-“I have put off my fundraising during the month of September because that is Arthritis Month, when the Arthritis Society canvasses door-to-door,” Michl explained.
+“I put off my fundraising during the month of September because that is Arthritis Month, when the Arthritis Society canvasses door-to-door,” Michl explained.
 “Now it’s time to go for the finish line.”

 All donations are welcome, and those over $15 will receive a tax receipt.

 For more information, contact Michl at 274-1329 or via e-mail at firstname.lastname@example.org